 Alec Wood 1981 -1986

-Paul Peyton 1987/8 - ~1991 Prior to Paul being the conductor, the orchestra had got very run down and only had about 14 members.
+Paul Peyton 1987/8 - ~1991 Before Paul was the conductor, the orchestra had got very run down and only had about 14 members.
 Paul did a very good job in getting the orchestra back on its feet again and was with us for about three years, while he studied for his MA, before moving on to become a lecturer at Leeds University and conductor of the Bolton Youth Orchestra.

 Roy Hammond 1992 – 2008

-Nick Perry 2008 Nick was interim conductor for a few weeks.
+Nick Perry 2008 Nick was an interim conductor for a few weeks.

 Jonathan Rider 2008 – 2018